paxel/capnproto-java/README.md

 The generated code now uses lambdas and streams.

 ## toString()
-The generated source now has toString() so you can log what you receive or send
+The generated source code now pimplements toString() so you can log what you receive or send.
 ```java
       @Override
       public String toString() {